Margaret and I visited the Holy Land in February 2016, and my illustrated reflections on our trip appear here: -

 St Peter's Synagogue & Temple at Capernaum; Safed: medieval Kabbalah city + 17thC Synagogue

-Banias Roman Temples& Jordan springs; Druze village& snowy Mt Hermon; Israeli tanks in Golan
+Banias Roman Temples at the Jordan springs; Druze village below snowy Mt Hermon; Israeli tanks in Golan

 Evening boat trip from our kibbutz on Lake Galilee; I spy UN Peacekeepers on the Golan Heights!